sunvc/swiftui-math/README.md

 SwiftUIMath builds on prior work in native math rendering on Apple platforms:

 - [iosMath](https://github.com/kostub/iosMath) laid the groundwork for native math layout and rendering.
+- [SwiftMath](https://github.com/mgriebling/SwiftMath), originally forked by this
-- [SwiftMath](https://github.com/mgriebling/SwiftMath) brought these ideas into the Swift ecosystem and inspired this project.
+  project, brought these ideas into the Swift ecosystem and inspired it.

-This work would not be possible without the contributions of these projects.
+This work would not be possible without these projects and their contributors.

 ## License